bitdessin/PyDAIR/docs/usage.rst

 stats action
 ^^^^^^^^^^^^

-The statistical summaries are calculated by :command:`stats` action.
+The :command:`stats` action is used to summarise the parsed results.

 .. code-block:: bash